Level 1. Work Exchanges for Tuition Credit

 The amount of exchange will be divided by nine, and your account will be credited nine times throughout the year (Sept- May)

-Study Hall Supervisor $450 (1-2 per hour, depending on the number of students in study hall that hour) Supervise students who have a free period.
+One Supervisor per hour/period – Tuesdays & Thursdays, depending on the number of students in study hall that hour.
+If 12 kids or more are registered for Study Hall, then we will have two Supervisors for that hour/period.
+Supervise students who have a free period.
 Enforce the quiet study criteria, or take some students to another area (or outside) for a break.
-Patrol building for unsupervised students.

-Lunch Supervisors $300 (2 needed) Arrive five minutes before lunch and supervise students while they are eating lunch and playing.
+Arrive five minutes before lunch and supervise students while students are eating lunch and playing.
 Make sure that students clean up after themselves and behave in a safe manner.
-Report any problems to the administrator.
+Report any problems to the staff administrator.

-Fund Raising Coordinator 33% of profits, up to your total ZLO billing.
+33% of profits, up to your total ZLO billing.
 If you have a great idea for raising money for our financial aid fund, then YOU get 33% of profits from that fundraiser, up to but not more than your entire ZLO billing for that semester.
 These profits will be applied to your ZLO bill.
-Please bring your idea to the ZLO administrator.
+Please bring your idea to the staff administrator.